-Our Disovery Trails are child friendly, so you can let them loose to discover the history for themselves.
-You can explore the artefacts across the site by visiting the Refectory, Chapter House, Great Hall and the small museum in the Undercoft, or look around the medieval remians to locate the many stone masons marks.
+Our Discovery Trails are child friendly, so you can let them discover and share the history with you.
+You can explore the artefacts across the site by visiting the Refectory, Chapter House, Western Range and the small museum in the Undercoft, or look around the medieval remains to locate the many stone-masons marks.

 Follow this link to see how you can be inspired to create your own Priory Minecrafting magic https://blockstoriesblog.wordpress.com

-There are a selection of Historical Costumes that show key moments in the Priory's history including Medieval, Tudor, Civil War and World War one that all provide great family photo opportunities.
+There are a selection of historical costumes that show key moments in the Priory's history including medieval, tudor, Civil War and World War One that all provide great opportunities for period selfies.

-You can investigate the gravestones in the Cloister, The Victorian graveyard and the Chapterhouse and then make rubbings of them to take home in the Refectory with crayons and paper provided.
+You can investigate the gravestones in the Cloister, the Victorian graveyard and the Chapter House.
+Make rubbings of our reproduction markings and gravestones in the Refectory with crayons and paper provided.

 "The activities for the family are great and fun was has by all.
 It's a great place to bring a picnic as there is plenty of run around space."